 Gartner expects that, by 2023, the democratization of expertise will evolve mainly in four areas: data and analytics; development; design and knowledge.
 Some critics say, however, that this democratization has been going on for some time, since home microcomputers were introduced, and that it has advanced even further in recent years with the invention of intuitive gadgets like smartphones and wearables.
 Total democratization, however, would be something more complex and would encompass, for example, tools such as Artificial Intelligence.

-This trend reflects investigation into how technology can integrate the human experience providing cognitive and physical improvements to its users.
+This trend reflects investigation into how technology can be integrated into the human experience providing cognitive and physical improvements to its users.
 Cognitive improvement takes place, for example, through access to knowledge and the use of technologies such as applications and smart spaces that provide a multi-experience interface.

 Physical improvement, on the other hand, is facilitated through the use of technologies such as implants or wearable devices, which monitor and even help improve the performance of users in certain activities.

 The discussion about protecting technology users' privacy is already a reality, and according to Gartner, it should have an even greater impact on the way technology companies work, among future trends.
-Consumers are increasingly aware of how valuable their personal information is, and therefore demand greater control over their data.
+Consumers are increasingly aware of how valuable their personal information is, and therefore demand greater control over it.

 Organizations have a huge challenge ahead of them, and they recognize their responsibility for managing all this information.
 Therefore, transparency and traceability are fundamental elements to support this new demand from users.